kermanx/js.rs/README.md

 # js.rs

-JavaScript in Rust Syntax (<del>= Rust with GC</del> 😂)
+JavaScript in Rust Syntax (<del>= Rust with GC 😂</del>)

 > Slowly working in progress.

 ### Why?

+- Rust's restrictions make development slow
-- Usually JavaScript is fast enough
+- Usually JavaScript runs fast enough
-- Learning a new syntax is hard for both human and LLM
+- Learning a new syntax is hard for both human and LLMs
 - Rust Syntax is nice
   - Enum and Pattern Matching
   - Block as Expression